-- State income tax on business profits. - Educator expenses, - Moving expenses, - The deduction for one-half of self-employment tax, - Rental losses. - Loss on the sale or exchange of business real estate or depreciable - Your share of a business loss from a partnership or an S corporation, - Ordinary loss on the sale or exchange of section 1244 (small business) stock, - Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of - Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting, and - If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).
+- State income tax on business profits. - Educator expenses, - Moving expenses, - The deduction for one-half of self-employment tax, - Domestic production activities deduction, - Rental losses. - · Loss on the sale or exchange of business real estate or depreciable - Your share of a business loss from a partnership or an S corporation, - Ordinary loss on the sale or exchange of section 1244 (small business) stock, - Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958, - Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting, and - If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).